yashbaddi/FoodieFleet/README.md

 - id:Driver ID

-Return:
+Response Body:

-- Returns a confirmation boolean true if deleted successfully
+- Response Bodys a confirmation boolean true if deleted successfully

 ---

 ### Restaurant

-`createRestaurant:`\
+`createRestaurant:`
 POST /restaurant

 Creates a new Restaurant associated with the specified username